alexandergeegds/hasherator/readme.md

 # Hasher

+**This repository has been superceded** by the [alphagov version](https://github.com/alphagov/verify-idp-pid-hasherator) and may be deleted in the future.
+Please refer to that repository directly instead.

+## Introduction

 Repo for a standalone app for hashing PIDs.
 Many helper commands are contained within the control script in `ha.sh`.